Snowshoeing: Bald Knob from White Grass

 I had three big highlights on this trail.
 Feeding birds out of my hand, the peaceful scenery through the spruce on the Bald Knob trail leading to great views, and looking back and seeing my wife smile.
 I told her that her face was going to be sore from all the smiling she was doing.
 We really had a wonderful time at White Grass and we can’t wait to return.
 We will probably take the Three Mile Trail all the way up to the Roundtop Shelter next time.

-I love winter – the snow, the cold weather, the potential for workplace closures, and most of all snowshoeing!
-(I won’t go into how much I dislike driving in snow or shoveling snow… because those are things that Adam takes care of for me ) For Christmas of 2011, my parents bought us snowshoes.
+I love some parts of winter – the snow (too bad there can’t be snow without cold), the potential for workplace closures, and most of all snowshoeing!
+For Christmas of 2011, my parents bought us snowshoes.
 And well… many of you will remember winter of 2011-12 as ‘the winter that never happened’ in Virginia.
 The only measureable snow we had was in October.
 The rest of the season passed – mostly warm and sunny – leaving our snowshoes to gather dust in the garage.
 This winter hasn’t been much better, but thankfully we live just a couple hours from Canaan Valley.
 Even though the areas lies less than 90 miles away as the crow flies, they have vastly different weather.
 It’s almost like a small chunk of Canada dropped into a bowl located in the mid-Atlantic.

 We got up early on a Sunday morning and drove over to White Grass – one of the only big Nordic centers in our region.
 The entire drive, we saw nothing but bare grass and muddy fields.
 I’ll admit that I was a little worried that we were driving over for nothing.
 But as we grew closer, bare fields gave way to a dusting of snow and then smooth, billowing drifts.
 On the final drive up to White Grass, the road was not even cleared.
 As we pulled in to the parking area, an exuberant, bearded man gesticulated dramatically, guiding us to a parking spot.
 Every employee of the resort that we talked to during the day was super friendly and full of information happily shared about the area.